 Botanical Name: Schlumbergera bridgesii

-Good Christmas cactus care will ensure beautiful blooms in time for the holidays.
+Good Christmas cactus care will bring a show of beautiful winter blooms year after year.

 This tropical cactus does not exist in the wild.
 It is a hybrid of Schlumbergera truncata and Schlumbergera russelliana that grow as epiphytes in the rain forests of South America, making their home on tree branches.
 (Epiphyte comes from the Greek words epi meaning upon and phyton meaning plant.)

 Regular pruning will encourage the plant to branch out where the stem was cut, creating a fuller plant.
 Because flowers grow at the ends of the stems, you'll also get more flowers this way.
 Spring is the best time to prune it back, when it begins actively growing again.

-Repotting Christmas cactus plant is usually only necessary every 2 to 3 years.
-It prefers to be slightly pot-bound and blooms best this way.
+Wondering when to repot?
+Repotting Christmas cactus is usually only necessary every 2 to 3 years.
+Christmas cactus prefers to be slightly pot-bound and blooms best this way.
 Wait till spring or early summer to repot -- never while it's budding and blooming, which can cause them to drop.
 Use a heavy pot to balance the weight of an older, larger plant.
 Long stems can topple a lightweight pot.
 If you want to cover up a plain nursery pot, slip it into a cachepot -- a decorative container without drainage holes.

 Height: To 2 ft (60 cm)

 Humidity: Try to maintain around 50% relative humidity near the plant.
 Indoor air can become extremely dry in the winter, so it's a good idea to use a humidity gauge, rather than guess.
 Keep tropical plants away from heat vents and fireplaces.
 Stand the pot on a dish of wet pebbles or use a cool-mist room humidifier, if needed.
 Check out these tips for raising the humidity.

 Temperature: To set flower buds, the plant needs cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights.
 Once buds set, 70-75°F/21-24°C days and 60-70°F/16-21°C nights.

 Soil: Well-drained potting medium is essential.
-Mix 1 part potting mix and 1 part fine-grade fir bark.
+Mix 1 part peat moss-based potting mix and 1 part fine-grade fir bark.